Ridge Racer 2 (2006 video game): Gameplay

 The Special Class cars from Ridge Racer (PSP) have been modified for this release and categorised into two tiered categories with four cars each.
 Special Class 1 denotes cars embodying more traditional supercar designs and appearances, while Special Class 2 is made up of radical or novelty designs that boast the highest top speeds attainable in the game.
-Specifically, the 'Kamata Angelus' (Special Class 1) is now a more traditional supercar design, similar in appearance to the Angel car from Ridge Racer Revolution, and no longer powered by jet engines.
-The 'Soldat Crinale' (Special Class 1) appears similar to its previous incarnation, while the Pac-Man car (Special Class 2) now resembles a miniature aircraft in design (with Pac-Man himself depicted as piloting it), and is no longer powered by propellers.
-The New Rally-X car has been removed entirely and replaced by the 'Danver Hijack' (Special Class 1); a large, super-charged Pickup truck.
+Specifically, the 'Kamata Angelus' (Special Class 1) and 'Soldat Crinale' (Special Class 1) possess their appearances from Ridge Racer V, while the Pac-Man car (Special Class 2) now resembles a miniature aircraft in design (with Pac-Man himself depicted as piloting it), and is no longer powered by propellers.
+The New Rally-X car has been removed entirely and replaced by the 'Danver Hijack' (Special Class 1); a large, super-charged Pickup truck as seen in Ridge Racer 6.
 The 'Yamasa Raggio' (Special Class 2), which appeared in the 2006 Tokyo Auto Salon as a heavily modified Honda NSX, is unique to Ridge Racer 2 and also appears in a "prize" movie that is unlocked after completion of the game's "EX tour".
 The car was later made into a Tomica die-cast toy car for limited release.
-The three other special class cars are the Age Angelus Kid (Special Class 2), Age Crinale Kid (Special Class 2), and Terrazi Wild Gang (Special Class 1).
+The three other special class cars are the Âge Angelus Kid (Special Class 2), Âge Crinale Kid (Special Class 2), and Terrazi Wild Gang (Special Class 1).

 The game also features a FMV opening, that shows series mascot Reiko Nagase.